Sick of storing your food in single-use plastic baggies?

 Home Compostable?
 Yes

-Time to ditch plastic wrap and add some fresh color to your kitchen!
+Time to ditch plastic wrap and add some fresh color to your kitchen.
 Bee’s Wraps are one of the best zero-waste alternatives to Ziploc bags, especially since they are truly compostable at the end of their life.

 But in addition to their standard wraps, they also have a collection of sandwich and snack bags, too!

 When you are done, simply wash these reusable beeswax food wraps in cool water with mild dish soap and let them air dry.
 If you’re using them regularly and taking care of them as directed, they last about a year.
+(Emphasis on the cool water, though!
+I accidentally messed mine up a little bit my washing it in hot water.
+The beeswax coating kind of melted a little bit.)

 To top it all off, Bee’s Wrap proudly holds a B Corp certification and is also a member of Green America and 1% For the Planet.

-If You Care (Disposable Alternatives to Ziploc Bags)
+If You Care (disposable alternatives to Ziploc bags)

 Materials: Paper from unbleached pulp